-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Median resolution times are within targets for non-urgent call-outs (seven working days).
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF...
+CURRENT PERFORMANCE Our water supply Median response times are systems are built, within targets for non-urgent operated and call-outs (72 hours). maintained so (Mandatory measure 3.) that failures can (Target: < 72 hours.) be managed and The median response time for non-urgent call-outs was responded to 19.4 hours. quickly (cont.).
+Median resolution times are within targets for non-urgent call-outs (seven working days).
 (Mandatory measure 3).
 (Target: < 8 working days).
 The median resolution time was 25 hours.
 There were 1,240 call-outs of which 11 (1%) had no valid service restored time recorded.
 In calculating the median resolution time we have assumed these 11 cases were at the long resolution time end of the continuum.
 The median response time for only the call-outs where a valid service restored time was recorded was 24 hours.

 Performance against targets in the Water Supply activity in 2017/2018 was better than in 2016/2017.
-Those targets achieved in in 2016/2017 were again achieved this year and we were able to measure and report on our response times to call-outs as a result of improvements we have made to the recording system.
+Those targets achieved in 2016/2017 were again achieved this year and we were able to measure and report on our response times to call-outs as a result of improvements we have made to the recording system.
 In addition we achieved the target for the number of temporary boil water notices in 2017/2018.